Get Involved: Become a Volunteer

 • Demonstrate your value to your company.
 As an industry, serving FICP and its mission presents a macro view of the insurance and financial sectors as well as the meeting planning profession – a view beyond your current perspective from within your company or that of a meetings professional.
 Previous FICP volunteers often mention that serving the association helped them broaden their understanding of the business and improved their effectiveness within their company.

 • Expand your network.
 Opportunities abound to build your visibility within the profession.
-FICP volunteers meet new business contacts, deepen existing relationships and gain exposure to influential executives with whom they might not ordinarily have the opportunity to meet.
+FICP volunteers meet new business contacts, deepen existing relationships and gain exposure to influential executives with whom they might not otherwise meet.

 • Operate at an elite level.
 Work closely with the most respected professionals in the business.
 Working with colleagues that have similar roles and responsibilities in other companies will introduce you to different approaches to business challenges and opportunities.
 Be a thought leader.
 Exchange your viewpoints, perspectives and beliefs.
 Swap stories.
 Share tools and proven techniques that will improve your efficiency.
 Learning how other companies address similar situations will also benefit your employer.